radwankakar/infrastructure/docs/user-research/research-plan-phase1.md

  * a stakeholder map,
  * multiple process download diagrams,
  * basic architecture diagrams for at least the HSICC team,
- * user research synthesis, and
+ * user research synthesis,
- * part of a product roadmap.
+ * list of problems/needs to prioritize in product roadmap, and
+ * a completed bang for your buck exercise to guide the creation of an actual roadmap.

 We may also have:
- * a deployment ridealong diagram,
+ * a deployment ridealong diagram and
- * system attribute prioritization, and
+ * a system attribute prioritization diagram.
- * a completed bang for your buck exercise.